polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/prepare-your-first-contract.md

    - flipper.json (the contract's metadata)
    ```

    The `.contract` file includes both the business logic and metadata.
-This is the file that tooling (e.g UIs) expect
+This is the file that tooling (e.g. UIs) expects
    when you want to deploy your contract on-chain.

    The `.json` file describes all the interfaces that you can use to interact with this contract.
 This file